Should I shave my head?

 Saving time and money

-Maintaining hear (especially when balding) requires continuous efforts, time and money.
+Maintaining hair (especially when balding) requires continuous efforts, time and money.
 Once you shave your head, you will forget about the times you spend every morning thinking how to cover up your balding head, what product to use to make your hair look thicker, how to find time to wash your head before important meetings etc. With your new ‘haircut’ you’re up and ready to go without having to worry about your look.
 Last but not least, you will save enormous time and money on hairdressers, hair treatments and shampoos.

-Of course, bald head also requires regular maintenance, since you will eventually have hair growing on your head.
+Of course, bald head also requires regular care, since you will eventually have hair growing on your head.
 Also if you choose to complete your bald look with facial hair, you need to make sure your beard and moustache are always nice and tidy.
 Fortunately there are various tools out there that will help you get that neat look starting from razors to electrical shavers designed specifically for head shaving.

 In any case, once you shave your head you will be surprised by the ease of maintaining a bald look with little effort.